 We only use your data for B2B purposes.
 There are two capacities in which we collect, store and process personal data: 1) acting as Entourage BD; and 2) acting on behalf of our clients.

-When we are acting as Entourage BD, we collect, store and process the personal data of individuals within creative agencies.
+When we are acting as Entourage BD, we collect, store and process the personal data of individuals within creative agencies and B2B businesses.
 There are a number of reasons we do this, including:

-- For outreach and marketing purposes.
-We may contact you via email, phone or LinkedIn to tell you about a product, service, event, piece of content or meeting that you might be interested in.
+- We may contact you via email, phone or LinkedIn to tell you about a product, service, event, piece of content or meeting that you might be interested in.
 The lawful basis for this is legitimate interest.

-- Because you have signed up to an event or booked an introductory meeting with a potential new client sourced through Entourage BD.
+- Because you have signed up to an event, booked an introductory meeting with Entourage BD or have booked an introductory meeting with a potential new client sourced through Entourage BD.
 We will contact you via email, phone or LinkedIn to give you the details of that event or meeting.
 The lawful basis for this is contract, as you require these details if we are to carry out our agreement.

-When we are acting on behalf of our clients (the above creative agencies), we collect, store and process the data of individuals within businesses that may benefit from our clients’ products and services.
+When we are acting on behalf of our clients (the above creative agencies and B2B businesses), we collect, store and process the data of individuals within businesses that may benefit from our clients’ products and services.
 We do this for the following reasons:

 - Because we haven’t heard from you following a previous attempt to get in touch.
 We may contact you again via email, phone or LinkedIn to tell you about a product, service, event, piece of content or meeting that you might be interested in.
 The lawful basis for this is legitimate interest, which we outline in the next section.